-Last but not least, I would like to take this opportunity to express my sincere gratitude to our shareholders, Board of Directors, Management, esteemed customers, business associates and staff, for their unrelenting dedication, support and commitment to United Overseas Australia Ltd. I look forward to your continued support as we continue our growth into 2024.
+As is usual, I would like to take this opportunity to express my sincere gratitude to our shareholders, Board of Directors, Management, esteemed customers, business associates and staff, for their unrelenting dedication, support and commitment to United Overseas Australia Ltd. I look forward to your continued support as we continue our growth into 2024.